 4. The “budget never seen in 100 years” didn’t have much for taxpayers, but with significant spends expected in healthcare and infrastructural projects, the YouTube channel for a detailed Budget conversation on Wednesday, 3rd February at 5.30 PM.markets seem to have given it a thumbs up.
 On the flip side though, increase in expenditure without any uptick in revenue means a fiscal deficit – pegged at 9.5% (of GDP) for FY ‘21.
 That does mean chances of inflation, but what we need now is growth and employment, which the government seems to have budgeted for.
 Tune in to our

 Meanwhile, just as inflation isn’t the economy’s biggest risk now, wars aren’t the real threat now.
 To quote Bill Gates, “Not missiles, but microbes.”
 SARS in 2003, Swine Flu in 2009, Ebola in 2014, we were warned.
 George Bush urged us to be better prepared, back in 2005, imagine!
 But in early 2020, we thought this was just a kind of flu, like the others we had defeated.

 Despite the warnings, there was a failure to perceive.
 And when we did perceive, there was a failure to act.
 Lockdowns and social distancing were fashionably late.
 Governments fumbled, giving the virus business-class tickets for a global tour!

 What does all this have to do with wealth management?
-Think about it - not having an emergency fund, not reviewing investments, staying invested in assets that are no longer growing - are failures to anticipate, perceive, and act.
-Our efforts are to help you prevent this - through asset allocation and diversification, and portfolio reviews, scans and reinvestments.
+Think about it – not having an, not reviewing , staying invested in assets that are no longer growing – are failures to anticipate, perceive, and act.
+Our efforts are to help you prevent this – through and , and reviews, scans and reinvestments.
 Signs and science, we understand both, and that will ensure your financial goals stay on track.
 Thank you for reading.

 Indices and benchmarks in January